Go back to normal view

 Pick here for a map

-Large car park opposite the church also the bus stops for the Exeter - Bude bus service and the Barnstaple - Holsworthy bus service.
+There is a large car park opposite the church also the bus stops for the Exeter - Bude bus service and the Barnstaple - Holsworthy bus service.

 Holsworthy is a small market town in the local government district of Torridge, Devon, England.
 The county town of Exeter is approximately 45 miles (72 km) to the southeast and the seaside resort of Bude is approximately 9.5 miles (15 km) to the west.
 According to the 2011 census the population of Holsworthy was 2,641.